MangoAppsAps/ep-tech-challenge/README.md

 ## Working on the challenge

-1. Fork the repo, and then submit a Pull Request to your own fork
+1. **Fork the repo to your own GitHub account**
 2. Copy `.env.example` to `.env`
 3. Update the `.env` file to include the correct database connection details
 4. Run `composer install`, `php artisan key:generate`, `php artisan migrate`, `npm install` and `npm run dev` (ignore the build warnings)
 5. Open up the project in the browser and click on "Register" to create a new user.
 All the work will be done while logged in.
 6. Code indentation should be set up at 4 spaces in both PHP and JS files.
-7. Work through the tasks in a new branch named `challenge/{your-name}`.
+7. **Create and work in the new branch named `challenge/{your-name}` within your fork**.
 Commit as often as you like.
-8. Once you have completed the tasks, create a **new Pull Request** and send us the link to it from your fork.
+8. Once you have completed the tasks, create a **new Pull Request** within your own fork from your challenge branch to your main branch and send us the link to that Pull Request.

 **Important**: Please DO NOT submit a Pull Request to the original repo, fork this one and submit a PR on your own repo :)